Quantum Tokens for Digital Signatures: Lifting a 1-bit One-time Scheme

 \begin{theorem}

-\begin{enumerate} \item If $\ot1$ is a $1$-restricted onetime unforgeable TS scheme, then $\otr$ is $r$-restricted onetime TS scheme. \item If $\otr$ is $r$-restricted onetime TS scheme and $h_{s}$ is a collision resistant hash function, then $\ot$ is onetime TS scheme. \item If $\ot$ is a onetime TS scheme and $\ds$ is a digital signature scheme, then $\ts$ is a (full blown) TS scheme. \end{enumerate} \end{theorem}
+\begin{enumerate} \item If $\ot1$ is a $1$-restricted one-time unforgeable TS scheme, then $\otr$ is $r$-restricted one-time unforgeable TS scheme. \item If $\otr$ is $r$-restricted one-time unforgeable TS scheme and $\{h_{s}\}_s$ is a collision resistant hashing scheme, then $\ot$ is one-time unforgeable TS scheme. \item If $\ot$ is a one-time unforgeable TS scheme and $\ds$ is a EU-CMA digital signature scheme, then $\ts$ is a (full blown) unforgeable TS scheme. \end{enumerate} \end{theorem}

-\begin{proof} We start by proving item~\ref{it:standard_construction_1}.
-The correctness property for documents of length $r$ follows trivially from the correctness property of $\ot1$ with respect to documents of length $1$ (see Definition~\ref{def:length_restricted_TS}).